versx/ChuckDeviceController/docs/plugin-system/api.md

 | ---- | ----------- |
 | T | Database entity contract type. |

-<a name='T-ChuckDeviceController-Plugins-IJobControllerServiceEvents'></a>
+<a name='T-ChuckDeviceController-Plugin-IJobControllerServiceEvents'></a>
 ## IJobControllerServiceEvents `type`

 ##### Namespace

-ChuckDeviceController.Plugins
+ChuckDeviceController.Plugin

 ##### Summary

 Job controller service related events that have occurred in the host application.

-<a name='T-ChuckDeviceController-Plugins-IJobControllerServiceHost'></a>
+<a name='T-ChuckDeviceController-Plugin-IJobControllerServiceHost'></a>
 ## IJobControllerServiceHost `type`

 ##### Namespace

-ChuckDeviceController.Plugins
+ChuckDeviceController.Plugin

 ##### Summary

 Plugin host handler contract used to interact with and manage the job controller service.

-<a name='M-ChuckDeviceController-Plugins-IJobControllerServiceHost-AddJobControllerAsync-System-String,ChuckDeviceController-Common-Jobs-IJobController-'></a>
+<a name='M-ChuckDeviceController-Plugin-IJobControllerServiceHost-AddJobControllerAsync-System-String,ChuckDeviceController-Common-Jobs-IJobController-'></a>
 ### AddJobControllerAsync(name,controller) `method`

 ##### Summary